-IFB does not require Partner Agencies to collect personal information from emergency food recipients regarding themselves such as name, address, or phone number.
-There is no reason to collect birth dates or Social Security numbers in order for a family to receive free food provided through the IFB network.
-The collection of such personal information could place the Partner Agency at risk of legal liability for protecting that information from identity fraud.
+IFB does not require Partners to collect personal information from emergency food recipients regarding themselves such as name, address, or phone number.
+There is no reason to ask for a photo identification, nor collect birth dates or Social Security numbers, in order for a family to receive free food provided through the IFB network.
+The collection of such personal information could place the Partner at risk of legal liability for protecting that information from identity fraud.

 IFB does not set financial eligibility requirements for recipients in need of food assistance.
-The premise for providing free emergency food assistance is simple: If an individual or family indicates they are in need of food, then they are eligible to receive it.
+The premise for providing free emergency food assistance is simple: if an individual or family indicates they are in need of food, then they are eligible to receive it.

-Partner Agencies may choose to establish their own eligibility criteria for emergency food recipients, but these requirements will be subject to review by IFB to ensure the criteria cannot be viewed as discriminatory in any way.
-If a Partner Agency chooses to establish eligibility criteria, the purpose and relevancy for each criterion will be reviewed by IFB.
-IFB does recognize that some Partner Agencies also receive TEFAP commodity products from their local Community Action Partnership Organization and there are eligibility requirements that must be met in order to for recipients to be eligible to receive these products.
+Partners may choose to establish their own eligibility criteria for emergency food recipients, but these requirements will be subject to review by IFB to ensure the criteria cannot be viewed as discriminatory in any way.
+If a Partner chooses to establish eligibility criteria, the purpose and relevancy for each criterion will be reviewed by IFB.
+IFB does recognize that some Partners also receive TEFAP commodity products from their local Community Action Partnership Organization and there are eligibility requirements that must be met in order to for recipients to be eligible to receive these products.

-Partner Agencies are allowed to set the following eligibility criteria without review:
+Partners are allowed to set the following eligibility criteria without review:

-- Service area requirements (recipients must live within a specific county or ZIP code) - Number of times assistance is provided per month based on the Partner Agency's availability of food and service capabilities.
+- Service area requirements (recipients must live within a specific county or ZIP code). - Number of times assistance is provided per month based on the Partner's availability of food and service capabilities.

-Partner Agency Service or Distribution Hours
+Partner Service or Distribution Hours

-All Partner Agencies are required to establish and post the days and hours of operation for feeding sites and food pantries in clear view for all general public to see.
+All Partners are required to establish and post the days and hours of operation for feeding sites and food pantries in clear view for all general public to see.
 Any changes in services days or times must be promptly reported to IFB and the 211 Idaho CareLine.
-IFB maintains a "Get Help" tab on the IFB website that posts Partner Agency locations, contact information, and service dates and times for people who are seeking food assistance.
+IFB maintains a "Get Food" tab on the IFB website that posts

+Partner locations, contact information, and service dates and times for people who are seeking food assistance.

-Areas where Partner Agencies are recommended to post feeding site and food pantry days/hours of operation:
+Areas where Partners are recommended to post feeding site and food pantry days/hours of operation:

 - Organization's website

 - Organization's promotional fliers

 - Organization's front door and windows

 - Reader boards around Organization

+- Social media accounts

-Partner Agencies are also encouraged to have employees, volunteers, and others that assist in the day to day operations to advertise by word of mouth that free food assistance is offered at the organization for the ill, needy, and infants (minor children).
-Partner Agencies are also able to bring awareness to free food assistance by holding food drives, events, and fliers.
+Partners are also encouraged to have employees, volunteers, and others that assist in the day-to-day operations to advertise by word of mouth that free food assistance is offered at the organization for the ill, needy, and infants (minor children).
+Partners are also able to bring awareness to free food assistance by holding food drives, events, and distribution of flyers.